Updated: Dec 19, 2022

-The aim during this phase is:
+The aims during this phase are:

 Making it sport specific:

-Rugby players: They would include similar movements for their legs, but they should also include exercises for their necks, arms and upper bodies.
-Examples include push-ups, side planks and buddy-resisted neck pushes.
+Rugby players: They would include similar movements for their legs, but they should also include exercises for their necks, arms, and upper bodies.
+Examples include push-ups, side planks, and buddy-resisted neck pushes.

 Warm-up Phase 3: Max potential